kimono-k/kpop-idol-date-game/README.md

 Your mission is to avoid the grizzly bear so you can go on a date with your husband / wife)

 # How to play
-1. Install Python on your computer
+1. Install Python on your computer.
+2. Download this repo for main.py file.
-2. Open the Python terminal
+3. Open the Python terminal.
-3. In your terminal type: cd
+4. In your terminal type: cd.
-4. Make sure you leave a space after cd
+5. Make sure you leave a space after cd.
-5. Drag the main.py file into the terminal
+6. Drag the main.py file into the terminal
-6. Hit enter and you can play the game.
+7. Hit enter and you can play the game.